rosettatype/hyperglot/README.md

 $ ln hyperglot.yaml lib/hyperglot/hyperglot.yaml
 ```

-NOTE: It is `lib/hyperglot/hyperglot.yaml` that gets packages with the `hyperglot` CLI command!
+NOTE: It is `lib/hyperglot/hyperglot.yaml` that gets packaged with the `hyperglot` CLI command!

 To test the codebases after making changes run the `pytest` test suite: